What is the passive voice in English?

 - He was spoken to by us yesterday.

-It’s up to you whether you insert the agent, in this case “us” or not.
+So, it’s up to you whether you insert the agent, in this case, “us” or not.

 Perhaps you want to be somewhat ambiguous as to “who” or “what” performed the action, whereby you could feel free to omit the agent.